 Where to buy blue light readers and nonprescription computer glasses

 There are seemingly endless options when it comes to buying non-prescription or reader glasses with blue light blocking or filtering features.
-After a while, I gave up trying to be comprehensive and focused on several options that kept popping up in the course of my research:
+After a while, I gave up trying to be comprehensive in this article, and focused on several options that kept popping up in the course of my research:

 - MVMT, the minimalist startup, which started out making gorgeous, simple watches for men and women and stylish men’s bracelets, makes “everscroll” blue light canceling glasses that retail from $75.

 - Diff Eyewear offers non-prescription blue light blocking eyeglasses from $85.